 Right in the heart of town you’ll find the second hand book market every Friday at the Spui.
 As well as Dutch books and magazines, you’ll find lots of International publications and you’re also just steps away from Amsterdam’s best chips, cookies or for some culture the wonderful Begijnhof.

 The enormous IJHallen Fleamarket

 A couple of times a month, the huge NDSM wharf buildings on the North side of the River IJ host Amsterdam’s biggest flea market.
 Indeed they claim it is the biggest flea market in Europe.
 Used junk is piled up alongside some fabulous finds.
 Get there early on the free ferry from Central Station and hunt for hidden treasure.

 Amstelveen’s Friday Produce Market

 A little out of town but accessible on the tram is the huge shopping centre in Amstelveen.
 Every Friday they host a produce market which is one of the best around.
 You’ll find everything from cheeses, seasonal veg including white asparagus and local mushrooms, to stroopwafels, meat, fish and rotisserie chickens.
 I really love this place and as it’s definitely not for tourists the prices are reasonable and the quality outstanding.

 Finally, the market not to bother with – the Bloementmarkt floating flower market

 Sorry, this probably isn’t what you want to hear, but the Bloemenmarkt on the Single canal, though romantically described as the world’s only floating flower market is a hideously touristy total waste of time.
-Mainly bulbs, packed and priced exorbitantly for gullible tourists and rammed with ugly souvenirs (we’re talking cliche’d wooden clogs, fridge magnets and wooden tulips!) we think this is one of the most disappointing of Amsterdam’s attractions.
+Mainly bulbs, packed and priced exorbitantly for gullible tourists and rammed with ugly souvenirs (we’re talking cliche’d wooden clogs, fridge magnets and blue wooden tulips!) we think this is one of the most disappointing of Amsterdam’s attractions.
 You can do SO much better than this!